Johny-Wood/sabledocsHtmlToMd/README.md

 #### [Settings] ExcludeInputFiles

 List the files you don't want to be converted to md files.
 For instance, sabledocs builds index.html and search.html that you won't need to be converted.
-You can easily ecxlude them from convertation:
+You can easily ecxlude them from conversion:
 ```
 [Settings]
 ExcludeInputFiles = [ "index.html", "search.html" ]
 ```

 #### [Translation.TablesT]
-Your tranlations for table headers (Field, Type, Description).
+Your translations for table headers (Field, Type, Description).
 ```
 [Translation.TablesT]
 Field = "Поле"